 But, I’d say that for anyone who shares the same religious beliefs of Medi-Share, this healthcare sharing ministry can be a great, low-cost alternative to health insurance.

 Medi-Share and other healthcare sharing ministries are challenging the traditional insurance market, and that means lower costs for those of us using them.
-There will be some differences you’ll need to accept, and those might work well for your family.
+You’ll have to get used to some differences, but Medi-Share could be just what your family needs.